Best Mattress for Herniated Disc: Reviews and Buyer’s Guide

 |Atlas||A temperature neutral design to promote better sleep||

 The Amerisleep AS3 is the most popular mattress brand that helps to reduce herniation pain.

 Celliant® fibers woven into a breathable cover rejuvenates the body by recycling natural body heat into infrared energy to increase blood flow and cell production.
 While Celliant® doesn’t directly lower inflammation, the oxygen provided increases blood flow which can result in decreased muscle inflammation, alleviating symptoms of a herniated disc.

 Next is Bio-Pur® memory foam, an advanced open structured foam that promotes airflow and a cooler sleeping environment.
 Plus, this layer contours to the sleeper’s body to allow relaxation and pain relief.

-The next layer, HIVE® technology with Affinity foam, is a targeted support system backed by a third party, peer-reviewed study, which proved this 5-zoned layer relieved pressure by 49%.
+The next layer, HIVE® technology with Affinity foam, is a targeted support system offering pressure relief.
 For those with a herniated disc, this layer gets its appeal through the joint relief and targeted lumbar support.

 The Bio-Core® layer acts as a support system not only for the sleeper but for the entire mattress.
 Made from dense, eco-friendly foam, Bio-Core® provides longevity for all the layers above it.

 The Amerisleep AS3 sports even blends of supportive and soft materials to create a medium mattress firmness.